 As for the Queen, she was all for regaining her throne.
 But also, it is said that she wanted to behead all involved in her overthrow.
 At least, that was her position at first.

 In the last days of President Benjamin Harrison's administration, the new government of Hawaii led by Sanford Dole petitioned for annexation by the United States.
-The United States consul in Hawaii John L. Stevens took it upon himself to recognize the new government on February 1, 1893 and forwarded their proposals to Washington D.C..
+The United States consul in Hawaii John L. Stevens took it upon himself to recognize the new government on February 1, 1893, and forwarded their proposals to Washington D.C..

 With just one month left before leaving office, the Harrison administration signed a treaty on February 14th and submitted it to the Senate the next day with President Harrison's lackadaisical recommendation for annexation.
 President Harrison may have realized that Americans did not want Hawaii as part of the United States the same way Americans didn't want Texas in the 1840s.

 Since the U.S. Senate was against Hawaii Annexation, they refused to vote on it.
-Since in-coming President Grover Cleveland was against it, he withdrew the treaty shortly after taking office.
+Since incoming President Grover Cleveland was against it, he withdrew the treaty shortly after taking office.

 In late 1893, James H. Blount, Cleveland's newly appointed American minister to Hawaii arrived in Hawaii and expressed President Cleveland's desire to give Hawaii back to the Queen.
 It is a fact that Blount spoke with the Queen and all interested parties -- which included the Annexationists in power and the Restorationists who wanted to put the Queen back on the throne.

 She initially refused and wanted to behead all involved in her overthrow, but soon changed her mind and offered clemency.
-The problem was that this delay is said to have compromised her political position, and by then President Cleveland wanted nothing more to do with Hawaii or its request for annexation.
+The problem was that this delay was said to have compromised her political position, and by then President Cleveland wanted nothing more to do with Hawaii or its request for annexation.
 He in fact released the entire issue of the Hawaiian revolution and possible annexation to the United States Congress for debate.
-He knew full well that there were many anti-Annexationists in Congress, especially the Senate, that it would linger there for years without any action being taken.
+He knew full well that there were many anti-Annexationists in Congress, especially the Senate and that it would linger there for years without any action being taken.

 People can say that Hawaii was part of some supposedly American expansionist policy, a supposed American Imperialism of some sort, but from what I can see -- they are wrong.